retooth2/xenharmlib/doc/index.rst

   python's dynamism.
 Just snoop around the existing code to get a feeling for this balance.
 * Xenharmlib is designed around functional programming principles.
-  Objects should not alter their own state when calling methods (except on initialization methods)
+  Objects should not alter their state when calling methods (except on initialization methods)

 Indices and tables